Arthur-Milchior/anki-enhance-main-window/README.md

 # Features
 ## Column
 Most features offered by this add-on are related to some column.

+You can change the order of the column by dragging their name and droping them at their new position.
 ### Name of the (sub)deck
 There is not a lot of change in this column, apart from the decks's color.
 #### Empty decks